Asphalt VS Metal Roofing Choices

 Final Thoughts on Asphalt VS Metal Roofing

 You have to choose between which roof is better for your home when you consider the cos, rust and possible cell phone reception issues associated with a metal roof.
 If you are liking that standing seam ribbed metal roofing look, then by all means go with that type of roof.
 Keep in mind that you are going to pay 2-3+ times more without really getting much longer of a warranty out of a metal roof.
 Should you decide on the Asphalt roofing shingle, you be saving money up front and in the long run if you get the lifetime warranty shingle that is offered by GAF.

-Thank you from all of us at Texas Home Exteriors as we have you have enjoyed this Asphalt VS Metal Roofing post.
-Please feel free to make comments below.
+Thank you from all of us at Texas Home Exteriors as we have you have enjoyed this Asphalt VS Metal Roofing blog post.
+Please feel free to make your welcomed comments below.